linked-db/linked-ql/README.md

 *Changes are commited to your database at your next [`linkedql migrate`](#cmd-linkedql-migrate).*

-**Names may be changed, but not in-place!** A "rename" operation - whether on a database object, a table object, a column object, a constraint object, or an index object - would need to be done by means of an extra property that serves as a complement to the `name` property:
+**Names may be changed, but not in-place!** A "rename" operation - whether on a database object, a table object, a column object, a constraint object, or an index object - would need to be done via a new `$name` property:

 ```js
 {